 Sitting somewhat precariously on the shores of the Danube not too far from Regensburg, you’ll find Weltenburg Abbey.
-I visited on a warm day in July.
+I visited on a warm July day.
 The plan was to tour the Brewery, but I was delighted to learn that there is much more to see at the Benedictine Abbey than just big vats of beer (not that big vats of beer aren’t interesting…).
-The Abbey also houses a small museum, and even more exciting, an Asam church.
+The Abbey also houses a small museum and, even more exciting, an Asam church.

 Kloster Weltenburg’s location on a gravel spit of land near the Danube Gorge makes it a tough place for floods.
-(And there are markings on the archway showing where the high water reached.)
-Yet somehow, this monastery toughed it out close to 1000 years, even losing their land for a while.
-Today there are only a few monks left…but on a summer’s day, the Abbey grounds are bustling with activity.
+There are markings on the archway showing where the high water reached.
+Yet somehow, this monastery endured for nearly 1000 years, even losing its land for a while.
+Today, there are only a few monks left, but on a summer’s day, the Abbey grounds are bustling with activity.

 A Visit to Weltenburg Abbey

-You enter though a small archway, and suddenly the courtyard opens in front of you.
-Visitors are welcome to enjoy the afternoon in the Biergarten with its rows and rows of umbrella shaded tables under large Linden trees.
-You can have lunch, or maybe cake.
-Or try the cheese, made by the monks in the Abbey’s dairy.
+You enter through a small archway, and suddenly, the courtyard opens in front of you.
+Visitors are welcome to enjoy the afternoon in the Biergarten, where rows of umbrella-shaded tables are set under large Linden trees.
+You can enjoy lunch or perhaps a delicious slice of cake.
+Ty the cheese, made by the monks in the Abbey’s dairy.

 Weltenburg Abbey Beer

-There’s a mostly good-natured rivalry going on in Germany about who can lay claim the oldest brewery.
-Weinhestephaner brewing goes back to 1040 CE, but monks have brewed Weltenburger Abbey beer since 1050 CE… and the Abbey foundations on the shores of the Danube, date back to the 700s.
-In the end, whether those 10 years make a difference is totally up to you.
-And the beer brewing rites are “Pacht” (leased) to a company out of Regensburg.
+There’s a mostly good-natured rivalry going on in Germany about who can lay claim to the oldest brewery.
+Weinhestephaner brewing dates back to 1040 CE, but monks have brewed Weltenburger Abbey beer since 1050 CE, and the Abbey foundations on the shores of the Danube date back to the 700s.
+Ultimately, whether those 10 years make a difference is entirely up to you.

 The Weltenburg Abbey Beer Tour shares the history of brewing on the site.
-Four beers are brewed here.
-Weltenburger Kloster Barock Dunkel (Winner of the World Beer Cup award in 2004, 2008 and 2012 for best Dunkel), 1050 (referring to the date of the first brew), Helles, and Weißbier.
-You can taste each of them in the very cool beer tasting cellar.
-Tour the on-site brewery (you can to reserve that here).
+Currently, they brew four different beers.
+Weltenburger Kloster Barock Dunkel (Winner of the World Beer Cup award in 2004, 2008, and 2012 for best Dunkel), 1050 (referring to the date of the first brew), Helles, and Weißbier.
+You can taste each of them in the very cool beer-tasting cellar.
+Tour the on-site brewery (you can reserve a tour here).

 Weltenburg Abbey

-Don’t feel like a tour?
-But, as I mentioned, visiting the Weltenburg Kloster is more than just a chance to drink beer.
+Don’t feel like a beer tour?
+Visiting the Weltenburg Kloster is more than just a chance to drink beer.

-The foundations of the Weltenburg Abbey date back to circa.
-610 CE by Agilolfing Duke Tassilo I, making it the oldest monastic foundation in Bavaria according to the brochure (of course I grabbed the brochure).
-There is “evidence of human habitation from the Neolithic Age (4500-3500 BCE).
-(Makes sense, a nice spot on the river is a great place to settle).
+According to the Abbey’s history, the foundations of the Weltenburg Abbey date back to circa.
+610 CE by Agilolfing Duke Tassilo I, making it the oldest monastic foundation in Bavaria.
+There is “evidence of human habitation on this site by the Danube dating from the Neolithic Age (4500-3500 BCE).

-In the 8th century, the Benedictine order took over the space, started brewing beer in 1050, and then consecrated a church on the spot in 1191.
-And so it went on until 1713, when Abbot Maurus Bächl took over.
+In the 8th century, the Benedictine order took over the space, began brewing beer in 1050, and consecrated a church on the site in 1191.
+(Interesting how the beer predated the church.)
+Then in 1713 when Abbot Maurus Bächl took over.
 A strong leader and organizer, he breathed new life into the order.
-AND (and this is the exciting part) he brought in the painter Cosmas Damian Asam to update the simple rectangular church.
+And this is the exciting part: he brought in the painter Cosmas Damian Asam to update the simple rectangular church.

 The Church Gets a Redesign by the Asam Brothers

 Cosmas took the ball and RAN with it.
-First he reshaped the nave (that central part of the church where the people sit) into a domed ellipse.
-Then he painted frescos with stories of the spread of Christianity across the globe.
-(Side note- 12 Benedictine monks traveled with Columbus on the Santa Maria… so the spread of Christianity to the Americas is depicted in the paintings).
+First, he reshaped the nave (the central part of the church where the people sit) into a domed ellipse.
+Then, he painted frescos with stories of the spread of Christianity across the globe.

 He also added an apse (the end of the church for clergy) on the east end to get more dramatic space for the altar.
 Then Cosmas brought in his sculptor brother Egid Quiri Asam to build massive sculpture of St Georg slaying a dragon, which dominates the space.